-- Evaluation criteria for alternatives shall include evaluation of both impacts and benefits.
-Water supply benefits, impacts to steelhead passage and habitat in the river, and potential geomorphic effects of alternatives are all important factors to be considered.
-It is intended that this study address long-term effects.
+- Evaluation criteria for alternatives shall include evaluation of both injuries and benefits.
+The broad areas of study include water supply, steelhead passage and habitat in the river, and potential fluvial effects of alternatives.
+It is intended that this study address long-term effects, including climate change15.
 To the extent feasible, evaluation and selection criteria should consider whether an alternative is sustainable in the long term. - Economic feasibility will be addressed in the technical feasibility evaluation focused on relative cost of alternatives.
 After the feasibility analysis of alternatives is completed, a planning level cost estimate will be completed for use in a comprehensive feasibility analysis of alternatives.